tomesink/obsidian/10 Projects/Notes/11.02 Web Design Masterclass/Project 1 - Ace.md

 ## Fonts

-Matt searches for big bol
+Matt searches for big bold unique fonts (could be serifs) for headlines.

+He chooses sans-serif for body.